eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 trust the trust anchors of EAA Providers of which the registration was suspended or cancelled.

-When a Registrar suspends or cancels registration of a PID Provider or Attestation Provider, the PID Provider or Attestation Provider revokes all of their PIDs or attestations as described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).
+When a Registrar suspends or cancels the registration of a PID Provider or Attestation Provider, the PID Provider or Attestation Provider revokes all of their PIDs or attestations as described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).